-- Go super-early.
-If your kids are 5am risers like ours, then you’ll still have an hour or so of fun and then you can end with breakfast!
+- Alternatively, plan to go super-early.
+If your kids are 5am risers, you’ll still have an hour or so of fun and then you can end with breakfast!
 Lots of cafes may not be open so your best dining options with children that early will be major hotels.
 Otherwise take a breakfast picnic.

 - Take public transport to the edge of the precincts or drive close by and park.
 That means, start from the edge and move inwards (if you can) rather than try to start from the centre at Flinders Street station and move out.

 - Be aware that CBD parking will be completely full and traffic difficult to manage and there will be several roads closed in and around the CBD.
-Note that during White Night peak hour ie around 9pm access to major transport hubs will be very difficult as everyone will be trying to get out.
+Note that during White Night peak hour access to major transport hubs will be very difficult as everyone will be trying to get out.
 You literally won’t be able to get inside Flinders Street station (hence Tip #1 above).

 - In fact, if possible avoid Flinders Street station and the surrounding corners of Flinders St/Swanston St all together.
 Russell and Elizabeth Streets are expected to have lighter pedestrian foot traffic.

 - There are over 100 works to explore so you won’t get to see everything.
 Stick closely to a single area.
 You will enjoy your experience more and it’s the travel from point-to-point which is the most frustrating and slow.
 Have a look at the map here.

-- The most family-friendly precincts are either up at Melbourne Museum or south of the river at Alexandra and Queen Victoria Gardens as they are the most spacious.
+- The most family-friendly precincts are up at Carlton Gardens/Melbourne Museum or south of the river at Alexandra and Queen Victoria Gardens as they are the most spacious.
 This year you’ll see stunning works such as UKI: Utility Kinetic Insect, last year’s beloved White Knight Messenger and the magnificent projections on the Royal Exhibition Building.